Digging out your favourite jumper in autumn and finding it peppered with holes is heartbreaking!

 Pheromone traps are also a great help during spring and summer.
 They attract the male moths with a smell (imperceptible to humans) and then trap them, helping to disrupt the breeding cycle.
 Traps are also a useful way to see if you actually have a clothing moth problem!

-The most important thing is to make sure everything you’re storing has just been washed.
-Warm water and detergent will rid the clothing of any previous laid eggs.
-Once clothing has been cleaned and completely dried (ideally in sunlight), it can be packed into airtight containers with lavender sachets or cedar wood pieces.
+The most important thing to do when storing clothing is to make sure everything you’re storing has just been freshly washed and dried.
+Warm water and detergent will rid the clothing of any previously laid eggs.
+Once clothing has been cleaned and completely dried (ideally in sunlight), it can be packed into airtight containers or vacuum-sealing bags with lavender sachets or cedar wood pieces.
 If you don’t mind smelling like a Christmas cake, cloves and cinnamon sticks are also effective (but the smell can be potent!).
 If you’ve used cedar oil to replenish any cedar wood products, make sure it’s not in direct contact with the clothing as it can stain.
 Use tissue paper in between your fabrics and anything impregnated with cedar oil.

 Clothing in use: